FerretDB/FerretDB/website/docs/contributing/index.md

 # How to contribute to FerretDB

 FerretDB is an open source project and everyone – developers and non-developers – is welcome to contribute.
-If you’re interested in contributing to FerretDB projects, this documentation will help you get started.
+If you're interested in contributing to FerretDB projects, this documentation will help you get started.

 Here are some of the current FerretDB projects that you can fork and contribute to: